 [Required by Art.
 II, s.
 8, Fla.
 Const.; s.
-112.312, F.S.]
+112.312(14), F.S.]

-LIABILITIES IN EXCESS OF \$1,000 :
+LIABILITIES IN EXCESS OF \$1,000:

-List the name and address of each creditor to whom you owed more than \$1,000 on the date you chose for your net worth, and list the amount you owed.
+List the name and address of each creditor to whom you owed more than \$1,000 on the date used for your net worth in Part A, and list the amount you owed.
 Liabilities include: accounts, notes, and interest payable; debts or obligations (excluding taxes, unless the taxes have been reduced to a judgment) to governmental entities; judgments against you, and the unpaid portion of vehicle leases.